c0d3runn3r/flash-board-lib/README.md

 - [x] Segment should create elements as assets are added, using a map and the process described in these docs
 - [x] Update documentation about `element.summary` and caching
 - [x] Update elements so they can render text representation of themselves
-- [ ] Update segments so they can render json including element indices, name and summary
+- [x] Update segments so they can render json including element indices, name and summary
-- [ ] Update elements so they emit an 'changed' event when their summary changes
+- [x] Update elements so they emit an 'change' event when their summary changes
 - [ ] Update segments so they watch their elements and update 'changed' events no more than 1 per 5s, the event to include the indices and summaries for change elements
 - [ ] Enhance Board with a router that exposes segments, showing an array of segments and a JSON render of those segments
 - [ ] Make a webapp that displays all segments, using text representations of the elements